notaryproject/specifications/specs/signature-specification.md

 # Signature Specification

-This document provides the following details for the Notary Project signature:
+This document provides the following details for the Notary signature:

 - **[Storage](#storage)**: Describes how signatures are stored and retrieved from an OCI registry.
-- **[Signature Envelope](#signature-envelope)**: Describes the structure of the Notary Project signature.
+- **[Signature Envelope](#signature-envelope)**: Describes the structure of the Notary signature.

 ## Storage

-This section describes how the Notary Project signature are stored in the OCI Distribution conformant registry.
+This section describes how the Notary signature are stored in the OCI Distribution conformant registry.
 OCI image manifest is used to store signatures in the registry, see [OCI image spec v1.1.0-rc3][oci-image-manifest] for details.
-The signature manifest has a configuration media type that specifies it's the Notary Project signature, a subject referencing the manifest of the artifact being signed, a layer referencing the signature, and a collection of annotations.
+The signature manifest has a configuration media type that specifies it's the Notary signature, a subject referencing the manifest of the artifact being signed, a layer referencing the signature, and a collection of annotations.

 ![Signature storage inside registry](../media/signature-specification.svg)